CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/receive.md

 ### Retries

-There is no async processing for this step, so a sender will get immediete response and are responsible for retrying the request in the event of any failure.
+There is no async processing for this step, so a sender will get an immediate response and is responsible for retrying the request in the event of any failure.